-No one can argue with the results put up by John Hevesy’s group during his first three years as the Bulldogs’ run game coordinator and offensive line coach.
+No one can argue with the results put up by John Hevesy’s group during his first four years as the Bulldogs’ run game coordinator and offensive line coach.
 In 2009, the line paved the way as the offense led the SEC and finished ninth nationally in rushing, averaging better than 225 yards per game.
 One year later, State rushed for 214.8 yards per game and increased the total offense numbers.
-The Bulldogs eclipsed the 200-yard rushing mark 21 times in his Hevesy’s first three seasons in Starkville.
+The Bulldogs have eclipsed the 200-yard rushing mark in half of Hevesy’s 51 games coaches in Starkville.

 In 2007, he tutored two future NFL tight ends in Cornelius Ingram and Hernandez to a combined 43 receptions and 659 yards receiving.
 Ingram’s seven touchdowns receiving matched Andre Caldwell’s team leading total and his 14.9 years per reception were the most of any Gator who had double-digit catches.
 That season, the Gator offensive line surrendered just 13.0 sacks in 13 games, tying for the second-lowest total in the SEC and fifth nationally.

 As the offensive line coach at Utah in 2004, Hevesy directed the front line for one of the most prolific offenses in the country, as the Utes ranked third nationally in scoring, total offense and passing efficiency.
-Behind the blocking of Hevesy’s group, Utah scored on 62-of-67 trips to the red zone that year.
+Behind the blocking of Hevesy’s group, Utah scored on 62-of-67 trips to the red zone en route to an undefeated season and a victory in a BCS bowl game.

 Prior to his arrival in Salt Lake City, Hevesy coached the tackles and tight ends at Bowling Green from 2001-02.
 In his first year on campus, the line allowed 50 percent fewer sacks than the year before, while the 2002 unit blocked for skill players that amassed more than 5,000 yards of total offense.